 Sultana, with sheer passion, dove straight into “Big Smoke.”
 The multi-part opening song showed off Sultana’s funky guitar phrases and voice, which wavered between a hearty rasp and soft, glossy hums.
-In between it all, Sultana would throw her hands in the air, freeing herself in the music just as the audience did.
+In between it all, Sultana would throw their (Sultana uses the their/them pronouns) hands in the air, freeing themselves in the music just as the audience did.

 In an endearing way, Sultana exclaimed “What the fuck?” in awe of everyone’s receptive energy.
-“Right on,” she added.
+“Right on.”

 Before the evening ensued, Sultana took some time to lay down a few house rules.
 “If you’re racist, get the fuck out of my view.
 If you’re homophobic get the fuck out.
 If you’re transphobic, get out.
 The world can be a harsh place and I’m trying to leave it in a nicer state.”